 Do you want to WOW your guests?
 This recipe is just the ticket for you!
 Eli got creative in the kitchen using leftover smoked pork.
 The end result was this fun dish of pulled pork table nachos that were simply out of this world!
+Who knew leftovers could be so exciting???

 The chef at work building delicious pulled pork bbq table nachos!